joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

 Gradually life has gotten more or less back to normal.
-Today I can easily breathe over 3000 mL on my spirometer (twice as much as I was breathing after surgery with pain medication, and four times more without), and as I type the last bit of this post out I'm currently on an airplane somewhere over the middle of Greenland, flying back to San Francisco from England.
+Today I can easily breathe over 3000 mL on my spirometer (twice as much as I was breathing after surgery with pain medication, and four times more without), and I wrote much of this post on an airplane somewhere over the middle of Greenland, flying back to San Francisco from England.
 One of the more delicate questions in recovering from a spontaneous pneumothorax is when you can fly again.
-Even in a pressurized cabin, the air pressure during a flight is much lower than normal atmospheric pressure (perhaps 75% or so), and the change happens quickly --- all reicpes for a reccurence.
+Even in a pressurized cabin, the air pressure during a flight is much lower than normal atmospheric pressure (perhaps 75% or so), and the change happens quickly --- all recipes for a recurrence.
 In the past doctors were fairly conservative and recommended waiting six months to a year before flying again.
 But my doctor told me that these days after a pleurodesis the chance of having a recurrence during an airplane flight is minimal.
-I don't think he gave me a fixed time when it would be safe, but he said that after two or three months flying would be perfectly fine.
-In my case, it has now been around ten months since my spontaneous pneumothorax.
-I first flew to Rome on the way to Interspeech a month ago (so, nine months after the pleurodesis) and felt a little bit of tightness in my chest for the first hour of the flight, but it may have been imagined.
-On my flight back I didn't experience any pain at all.
+I don't think he gave me a fixed time when it would be safe, but after three months flying would likely be fine.
+In my case, my first flight was nine months after the pneumothorax, and I only felt a little chest tightness on the first flight (which may have been imagined).

 {%
   include image
   name="sf.jpg"
   caption="The view of San Francisco on my first flight after the pneumothorax."
 %}

+Although flying is generally okay, scuba diving is permanently out if you have had a spontaneous pneumothorax.
+Scuba diving subjects the body to high enough pressures to risk rupturing another bleb.
+And if your lung collapses under water, Boyle's law guarantees that surfacing is not going to make things any better.

 I still have trouble sleeping for an extended period of time on my left side, and the chest numbness, pain, and spasms are still present, though reduced.
 In